Holiday closing at libraries

 Build and go craft

-Make a craft at the Austintown library during regular hours in June through August to take home.
+Make a craft at the Boardman library during regular hours in June through August to take home.
 This event is for children of all ages.

-Test your building and design skills using Dominoes, Q-BA-Mazes, Zoobs and more at the Austintown library on July 20 from 2-4 p.m.
+Test your building and design skills using Dominoes, Q-BA-Mazes, Zoobs and more at the Boardman library on July 29 from 10 a.m. until noon.
 Go to the library to create different structures that can survive challenges.
 This event is for those in grades K-2.